 With the passage of the 2018 tax bill, there are two large jumps that many parents might face.
 The first is from the 12% bracket to the 22% bracket, and the second is from the 24% bracket to the 32% bracket.
-If you are near one of these big jumps in tax rate it will be important to discuss your plan with your tax preparer so that you can stay within the desired bracket.
+If you are near one of these big jumps in the tax rate, it will be important to discuss your plan with your tax preparer so that you can stay within the desired bracket.

-Finally, for children with very large balances, gift taxes may come into play.
-The good news is that the gift tax can usually be avoided in this situation as we discussed in a previous article on gift taxes.
+Finally, for children with substantial balances, gift taxes may come into play.
+The good news is that families can usually avoid the gift tax, as discussed in a previous article on gift taxes.

 Taxes vs. Interest

-One way to look at the planning of student loan assistance is to weigh the tax vs. interest consequences.
+One way to look at student loan assistance planning is to weigh the tax vs. interest consequences.
 If you make a large withdrawal from your 401(k) and pay off the student loans completely, you will save your child the maximum amount in interest possible.
 However, you will also maximize your tax costs.

-If you spread out the contributions over many years, the tax burden can be greatly reduced.
+If you spread out the contributions over many years, the tax burden shrinks.
 However, that means more spent on student loan interest over the life of the loan(s).

 The key is to find a balance between these two competing issues.
-Interest rates, as well as individual marginal tax rates, will mean the optimal approach varies from one family to the next.
+Interest rates and individual marginal tax rates will mean the optimal approach varies from one family to the next.

 An Additional Trick

-Parents looking to assist their children might also want to consider facilitating a student loan refinance by cosigning a refinanced student loan.
+Parents looking to assist their children might also consider facilitating a student loan refinance by consigning a refinanced student loan.
 We usually don’t recommend cosigning, but if you plan on paying off the loans and won’t be making a housing purchase or other large purchase over the life of the loan, it might make sense.
 This could allow for lower interest rates and spreading out the lump sums over the years.